 The output data type is determined according to the following rules, in the order listed.
 T1 is a variable representing the type of the first operand; T2 is a variable representing the type of the second operand.
-These rules were chosen for maximum alignment with Vivado HLS.
+These rules were chosen for maximum alignment with Vivado[®] HLS, which may not correspond to the output data type computed via the internal rule of the Simulink[®] Matrix Product block.

-Table 55: Output Data Type
+Table 58: Output Data Type